TISUnion/Carpet-TIS-Addition/website/docs/loggers.md

 `/log raid`

-Info when these raid related events happen:
+Inform when these raid related events happen:

 - A raid has been created
 - A raid has been invalidated